tlangton/Bootstrap-Portfolio/README.md

-# Bootstrap-Portfolio
+# Responsive-Portfolio
-Week 2 homework 2 of 2
+Week 2 homework 1 of 2